Dr. Joel Giffin, PT, DPT, CHT

 Lauralee’s experience includes working with a variety of orthopedic and neurological populations of all ages, including athletes and active New Yorkers.
 She’s mastered her skills through years at orthopedic outpatient facilities, Alvin Ailey School for Dance, and injury prevention educational workshops.
 She practices from a biomechanical approach, utilizing a neuromuscular and manual foundation supported by evidence based results.
 Lauralee’s passion is in customizing treatment; targeting the true underlying cause of dysfunction; empowering patients through education; and returning each individual to a safe, active, pain free, and confident lifestyle.

-Patti Cavaleri, PT, DPT earned her Doctor of Physical Therapy from Columbia University with honors.
+Dr. Patti Cavaleri, PT, DPT is Flex’s Certified Pilates practitioner, who earned her Doctor of Physical Therapy from Columbia University with honors.
 Prior to graduate school, Patti completed her B.S. in Applied Health Sciences at the University of Wisconsin – Parkside.
-Her experience as a dancer and avid Pilates enthusiast sparked her initial interest in the field of physical therapy.
-She holds a prestigious certification in Performing Artists Healthcare from the American College of Sports Medicine and Performing Arts Medicine Association.
-This training allows her to better examine the needs of musicians, dancers, and actors required to perform at their highest level.
+She holds a prestigious certification in Performing Artists Healthcare from the American College of Sports Medicine and Performing Arts Medicine Association to best support the needs of musicians, dancers, and actors.

-Patti comes to Flex with a focus in outpatient orthopedics and neurological rehabilitation.
-For the latter specialty, she obtained her LSVT BIG certification which has a program dedicated to improving motion for those with Parkinson’s Disease.
-She has also conducted research and presented nationally.
+The use of Pilates in her own strengthening and recovery, inspired Patti to complete a 600-hour comprehensive teacher training in full apparatus for Classical Pilates which she integrates into her PT treatments.
+Along with conducting research and presenting nationally, Patti is also a lab teaching assistant for Neurological Rehabilitation at Touro College where she leads review lectures for Doctor of Physical Therapy students and assists with lab skills.
+She obtained her LSVT BIG certification which has a program dedicated to improving motion for those with Parkinson’s Disease.
 Patti approaches treatment of all patients with a passion for aiding in achievement of treatment goals through a combination of customized manual therapy skills, exercises, and education to support optimal body mechanics and function.